edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/README.md

 ![Image of requirements](https://github.com/edwardvanvliet/IoT_AdafruitIOArduino_ColorPicker_Manual_Edward_van_Vliet/blob/main/images/01_ADAFRUIT_IO_KEY_USERNAME.png)

 ## Step 1: Connecting the DHT11 Sensor to the Arduino Board
-The first thing we want to do is connect our DHT11 Sensor to the Arduino Board, using Jumber Wires.
+The first thing we want to do is connect our Node MCU to your laptop, using an USB-C to USB-B microcable.
+Then, we want to connect our LED-strip to the Node MCU, using Jumber Wires glued at the other end of the LED-strip.
 The image below shows which wires need to be connected to which pins on the board.
-Note that we also have to attach the resistor between the wires that are connected to `3v3` and `D2`.

 Leftmost pin to `3v3` (red wire)<br>
 Second pin to `D5` (yellow wire)<br>